sunwo24/RC/ReadMe.md

 ```

 #### main
-* Generator matrix is defined for each parameter at first time.
-For flowing encoding of messages with same parameter, generated matrix will not be defined.
+* Generator matrix is defined for each parameter at first time running.
+For later encoding of messages with same parameter, generated matrix will not be defined.
-* If the failed node is regenerated correctly will be showed.
+* Whether the failed node is regenerated correctly or not, will be showed.

 Parameters are defined as below:
 ```